questdb/questdb/README.md

 We provide a [live demo](https://demo.questdb.io/) provisioned with the latest QuestDB release and sample datasets:

-- 10 years of NYC taxi trips in 1.6 billion rows
+- 10 years of NYC taxi trips with 1.6 billion rows
 - live trading data from a cryptocurrency exchange
 - geolocations of 250k unique ships over time